ankumar/architecture/README.md

 * Cloud

     * New Directions in Cloud Programming - https://www.youtube.com/watch?v=FeRg-7Sr1L8
+> PACT of four facets: Program semantics, Availablity, Consistency and Targets of optimization.
+We propose to migrate developers gradually to PACT programming by lifting familiar code into our more declarative level of abstraction.

     * "Well Architected" - Ideally need set of Abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities...